 Are the courses certified?

 The 10K course is USAT&F certified, #AR13022DLP, and sanctioned.
-The 5K and half marathon courses are not certified.
+The Summit 2 Summit course is USAT&F Certified, #AR18027WJT and and sanctioned.
+The 5K is not certified.

 Do you allow race-day registration and packet pick-up?